 - Fiji Airways: to Fiji and onto Los Angeles, San Francisco and Hawaii

-- Alaska Airlines: from Hawaii to the US mainland and within the US
+- Alaska Airlines: from Hawaii to the US mainland and within the US; check out our overview of Alaska Airlines First Class

 - China Eastern